amanyagami/DRDNA/README.md

 # DrDNA: Detecting and Mitigating Soft Errors in Deep Neural Networks

-This repository contains an unofficial implementation of the paper **"DrDNA: A Detection and Mitigation Framework for Soft Errors in Deep Neural Networks"** published in the ACM Digital Library (paper](https://dl.acm.org/doi/pdf/10.1145/3620666.3651349)).
+This repository contains my own implementation of the paper **"DrDNA: A Detection and Mitigation Framework for Soft Errors in Deep Neural Networks"** published in the ACM Digital Library (paper](https://dl.acm.org/doi/pdf/10.1145/3620666.3651349)) .
+(No official implementation)

 ## Overview